On graphs with modularity zero or near-zero: Introduction

-Suppose that we pick uniformly at random a multigraph (where multiple edges and loops are allowed) with degree sequence $(d_1, \ldots, d_n)$ where $\sum_v d_v = 2m$.
-Then the expected number of edges between distinct vertices $u$ and $v$ is $d_u d_v/(2m-1)$.
-This is the original rationale for the definition: whilst rewarding the partition for capturing edges within the parts, we should penalise by (approximately) the expected number of such edges.
+Suppose that we use the configuration model (see for example~\cite{bollobas2001random, JLRbook, frieze2015book}) to pick a `nearly uniform' random pseudograph $R$ (where multiple edges and loops are allowed) with degree sequence $(d_1, \ldots, d_n)$ where $\sum_i d_i = 2m$.
+Then the expected number of edges in $R$ between distinct vertices $i$ and $j$ is $d_i d_j/(2m-1)$; and it follows (see~\eqref{eqn.R}) that, if $m$ is large, the degree tax is approximately the expected value of $e^{\rm int}_{\cA}(R)/m$, see~\eqref{eqn.R0} for exact calculations.
+This is the original rationale for the definition of the modularity score: whilst rewarding the partition for capturing a high proportion of edges within the parts, we should penalise by (approximately) the expected proportion of such edges.
+In Section~\ref{sec.mod_var} we amplify this discussion, and consider other possible distributions for the random (pseudo)graph $R$.
+Then we investigate when we get modularity~0 with some natural variant versions of this definition.

 \needspace{4\baselineskip} \emph{Random graphs}

 Let~$n$ be a positive integer.
 Given $0 \leq p \leq 1$, the (binomial) random graph $\Gnp$ has vertex set $[n]:=\{1,\ldots,n\}$ and the $\binom{n}{2}$ possible edges appear independently with probability $p$.
 Given an integer $m$ with $0 \leq m \leq \binom{n}{2}$, the (Erd\H{o}s-R\'enyi) random graph $\Gnm$ is sampled uniformly from the $m$-edge graphs on vertex set $[n]$.
 These two random graphs are closely related when $m \approx \binom{n}{2} p$, see for example~\cite{frieze2015book, luczak1990equivalence}.